bailey27/cppcryptfs/README.md

 To make a new encrypted virtual fileystem, first click the "Create" tab.

-You need to find or create (you can create a directory in thedirectory selector in the UI) an empty directory to be the root of your filesystem.
+You need to find or create (you can create a directory in the directory selector in the UI) an empty directory to be the root of your filesystem.

 Then you need to choose a (hopefully strong) password and repeat it.